Mini Hatch: London 2012 Olympic games

-At the London 2012 Olympic Games, a set of quarter scale remote-controlled Minis delivered throwing equipment, loaded into the car through the sun roof, to the athletes.
+At the London 2012 Olympic Games, a set of quarter scale remote-controlled Minis delivered throwing equipment, loaded into the car through the sunroof, to the athletes.

-In commemoration of Mini being an official partner of Team GB, an Olympic-themed special limited edition Mini Cooper was released, with a white roof featuring the London 2012 Olympic logo, and the London skyline printed on the dash.
-There were two other special edition Minis that were released at this time: the Bayswater Special Edition and the Baker Street Special Edition.
+In commemoration of Mini being an official partner of Team GB, an Olympic-themed special limited edition Mini Cooper was released, with a white roof featuring the London 2012 Olympic logo, which was also on the side scuttles, the London skyline printed on the dash, and a Union Jack rim on the seats.
+These were exclusive to the UK, with only 2012 units made.